How Much Energy Does The Average Church Use?

 Listed statusA church with a listed status often qualifies for energy-saving measures, renewable energy tax credits and more.
 A listed status for a place of worship can often be one of the best ways that you can get some improved savings throughout the process of savings with a church.

 There are a number of factors that need to be considered when weighing up the energy usage of a church, such as the number of functions held, the spacial characteristics of spaces used and the efficiency measures implemented by each church.
-With energy costs in the UK continuing to rise, this kind of study is becoming much more common for many building types, especially churches.
-Public concern has continued to grow as thousands of pounds are spent on churches to keep them heated.

 Size and Usage of a Church